syncfusion-content/xamarin-docs/Xamarin/Calendar/How-To.md

 ## How to Perform an Operation when Changing the ViewMode?

 User Defined Operation can be performed using [OnViewModeChanged](https://help.syncfusion.com/cr/cref_files/xamarin/sfcalendar/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~OnViewModeChanged.html) event while changing the `ViewMode`.
-This event returns the details about the different views of the `Calendar`.
+This event returns the details about the different ViewMode of the `Calendar` using the Property of the [ViewModeChangedEventArgs](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.ViewModeChangedEventArgs.html) .
 <table>
 <tr>
 <th>Members</th>